 So What's The Difference Between The Public-Option and A Co-Op?
 Absolutely nothing.

-"Government-run health care is government-run health care no matter what you call it."
+As Michael Tanner at the CATO Institute recently pointed out, "Government-run health care is government-run health care no matter what you call it."
 Tanner elaborated: The health care 'co-op' approach now embraced by the Obama administration will still give the federal government control over one-sixth of the U.S. economy, with a government-appointed board, taxpayer funding, and with bureaucrats setting premiums, benefits, and operating rules."

-"control of every health care dollar spent in this country" and they "consider the co-op merely a name change."
+Or, as Connie Hair put it, proponents of ObamaCare are only after "control of every health care dollar spent in this country" and they "consider the co-op merely a name change."

 But don't take their word for it.
 Check out what President Obama and his Congressional allies say about co-ops: